epfl-ada/ada-2024-project-lesfraisestagada/README.md

 ## Research questions
 1. Are there cultural biases intrinsic to the Wikipedia graph?
    * What countries are the most present in the Wikipedia graph?
    * Are articles about some countries on average more connected than others?
-[TODO: revoir le 1.2]
 2. Are there cultural biases in the way players play Wikispeedia?
    * What articles are most often clicked on?
 How does this relate to the country of the article?
    * What paths do Wikispeedia players most follow?
 Are there "highway paths" that are very often used?
 Can this be